jupdike/bray/README.md

 **Bray** is a programmable static document processing framework that can output XML, XHTML, HTML, SVG, and PDF (via [Auspex](https://github.com/jupdike/auspex)).
 (Named in honor of one of the authors of the XML spec, Timothy Bray.)

 Bray is a simple, Turing-complete, JavaScript-based static document generation framework based on the idea that *your publication is a program*.
 (Cf. [Pollen](https://docs.racket-lang.org/pollen/).)
 Your XML is a tree, not strings, and it is code, ES6 code.
-When all of your code is collected together and executed (rendered) the result is just a tree or an XML (SVG, HTML, [Auspex](https://github.com/jupdike/auspex)) string.
+When all of your code is collected together and executed the result is just a tree which is rendered to an XML string (SVG, HTML, [Auspex](https://github.com/jupdike/auspex)).

 ## JSX